multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ```

 :::info
-The account that triggers the code verification process must the owner of the contract.
+The account that triggers the code verification process must be the owner of the contract.
 :::

 :::info